 1st Review: New term contract with possible promotion to Assistant Professor, or termination.
-2nd Review: Promotion and new term contract possible at anytime during this contract period; if no promotion, then termination.
+2nd Review: Promotion and new term contract possible at anytime during this contract period; if no

 3rd Review: Tenure and promotion, new term contract, or termination.

 4th Review: Tenure and promotion, or termination.

-Figure 5 Tenure Review Schedule for Instructor Section IV.B.4
+Figure 5 Tenure Review Schedule for Instructor Section IV.B.4 termination.